Count and cofactor matroids of highly connected graphs: Applications

 To summarize, $\psi(F)$ is the edge set of an induced subgraph of $H$ on $|V'| - 1$ vertices, which implies that it is the complement of a vertex star.
 This shows that $\psi$ maps complements of vertex stars to complements of vertex stars.
 Since $\psi$ is a bijection, it also follows that it maps vertex stars to vertex stars.
 Now Lemma \ref{lemma:star} implies that $\psi$ is induced by a graph isomorphism, as desired. \end{proof}

-Again, the bound given by Theorem \ref{theorem:whitneycof} is not far from being tight, at least for $t=1$: there are examples of $11$-connected graphs that are not determined by their three-dimensional generic cofactor matroid.
-As in the case of count matroids, we can take a $11$-connected graph $G$ for which $\cofactor(G)$ is not connected.
+Again, the bound given by Theorem \ref{theorem:whitneycof} is not far from being tight, at least for $t=1$: there are examples of $11$-connected graphs that are not determined by their $C_2^1$-cofactor matroids.
+As in the case of count matroids, we can take an $11$-connected graph $G$ for which $\cofactor(G)$ is not connected.
 An example of such a graph was constructed by Lovász and Yemini \cite{LY}.
 Now consider a $1$-separation $(E_1,E_2)$ of $\cofactor(G)$ and observe that the disjoint union of $G[E_1]$ and $G[E_2]$ has the same cofactor matroid as $G$, but is not isomorphic to $G$.

+In order to deduce a Whitney-type result in terms of the vertical connectivity of $\cofactort(G)$, rather than the connectivity of $G$, we need the converse of Theorem \ref{LYcofact}.
+Since the proof of the corresponding result for count matroids (the converse of Theorem \ref{theorem:countwhitney}) is very similar, we prove the two statements simultaneously.